LuizFelipeMendes266/Wallmart-Analysis/README.md

 The Pandas, Numpy, and Matplotlib libraries were used for exploratory analysis.
 Based on the business perspective, some features were highlighted, especially weekly sales and fuel prices by region.

 ## Results
+Stores with sales above average were analyzed and a table was created with information on fuel prices for each store's region.

 | Store | Max  | Min  | Mean     | Fuel Price |
 |-------|------|------|----------|------------|